nasa-nccs-hpda/eis-dashboard/README.md

 ### Raster viewer notebook
 Navigate and open this notebook in the file browser: `eis-dashboard/notebooks/eis-dashboard-raster.ipynb`

 This notebook allows users to view rasters inside the notebook.
-User the Variable widget to select which variables to view in the map viewer.
+Use the "Variable" widget to select which variables to view in the map viewer.
 Use the time-stamp widget to select which time stamp to view.

 See `configs/dev_configs/example_config_raster.yaml` for an example configuration file to use with this notebook.